MelanieLinares/portfolio-new/site/content/post/new-internal-starbucks-portal-with-an-improved-interface-built-for-better-workflows.md

             > The first step in exceeding customer expectations is to know those expectations

-            **Expectations:**
+            ### Expectations

             * I would need to deliver on a fast turn-around schedule

             * Weekly stand-up meetings would be required along with code reviews

-            * React and Typescript was the Javascript library and language I would be working with I would need to utilize branding colors and established widgets
+            * React and Typescript were utilized in developing widgets, including the creation and application of variables for branding color and typography

             * I would be working with the product and engineering teams on enterprise-facing features
     right_side:
       content_options:
         - type: CaptionImg
-          caption: "Freshly ground and brewed caramel coffee to start the virtual meeting."
+          caption: Freshly ground and brewed coffee to start the virtual meeting.
           image: img/chris-montgomery-smgtvepind4-unsplash.jpg
   - type: one_three
     background: Rectangular